As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

 I know it can be quite a challenge determining when is the exact time your plant needs watering.
 It is even harder for those who are inexperienced with gardening.
 So, to make life easier, it would be a great idea to get a soil pH and moisture meter.
 This simple tool takes you out of the guessing game.
 It is inexpensive and good enough to be your plant’s lifesaver.

-As for the issue of over-fertilization, it is best to cut down on your feeding for the meantime.
+As for the issue of over-fertilization, it is best to cut down on your feeding in the meantime.
 It would also be advisable to give your soil a good rinse to help drain out the excess salts.
 As you resume with the feeding, ensure to follow proper dilution.
 Always check the manufacturer’s recommended ratio.

 Our top picks for soil pH and moisture meter: